-"unsupervised learning": "A type of machine learning where a model is trained on labeled data to make predictions on new data. "unsupervised learning": "A type of machine learning where a model is trained on unlabeled data to find patterns or grouping "reinforcement learning": "A type of machine learning where a model learns through trial and error by receiving feedback in "neural network": "A type of machine learning model inspired by the structure and function of the human brain, consisting of "deep learning": "A type of machine learning that uses neural networks with many layers to learn complex representations of "convolutional neural network": "A type of neural network commonly used for image classification and recognition tasks, that "recurrent neural network": "A type of neural network commonly used for image classification and recognition tasks, that "recurrent neural network": "A type of neural network commonly used for image classification and recognition tasks, that "rendom forest": "A type of machine learning model that uses a tree-like structure to make decisions based an features of th "random forest": "A type of machine learning model that tiple decision trees to make more accurate predictions.", "support vector machine": "A type of machine learning where the goal is to group similar data points together.", "k-means": "A popular clustering algorithm that partitions data into k clusters based on the mean distance between data poin "principal component analysis": "A technique used to reduce the dimensionality of data by identifying the most important fea "condient descent": "In actinization and continued to reduce the dimensionality of data by identifying the most important fea
+"supervised learning": "A type of machine learning where a model is trained on labeled data to make predictions on new data. "unsupervised learning": "A type of machine learning where a model is trained on unlabeled data to find patterns or grouping "reinforcement learning": "A type of machine learning where a model learns through trial and error by receiving feedback in "neural network": "A type of machine learning model inspired by the structure and function of the human brain, consisting of "deep learning": "A type of machine learning that uses neural networks with many layers to learn complex representations of "convolutional neural network": "A type of neural network commonly used for image classification and recognition tasks, that "recurrent neural network": "A type of neural network commonly used for sequence-to-sequence tasks, that uses recurrent corn "decision tree": "A type of machine learning model that uses a tree-like structure to make decisions based on features of th "random forest": "An ensemble learning method that combines multiple decision trees to make more accurate predictions.", "support vector machine": "A type of machine learning model that finds the best hyperplane to separate data into different c "clustering": "A type of unsupervised learning where the goal is to group similar data points tagether.", "k-means": "A type of unsupervised learning where the goal is to group similar data points tagether.", "k-means": "A type of unsupervised learning where the goal is to group similar data points tagether.", "k-means": "A type of unsupervised learning where the goal is to group similar data points tagether.", "k-means": "A type of unsupervised learning where the goal is to group similar data points tagether.", "k-means": "A type of unsupervised learning where the goal is to group similar data points tagether.", "k-means": "A type of unsupervised learning where the goal is to group similar data points tagether of the mean type of the decision to the learning where the goal i

-Fig. 15: A dictionary of domain keywords is provided to verify the context of responses.
+Fig. 16: A dictionary of domain keywords is provided to verify the context of responses.

-3.8 Data Splitting
+4.8 Data Splitting

 Splitting a dataset into test and train sets is an essential step in building a machine learning model for automated subjective answer evaluation.
 The goal with this system is to build a tool that can reliably judge the quality of students' written responses on tests and assignments.
 To accomplish this, the algorithm uses a training dataset to teach the model how to evaluate the answers.
 Then, we use a separate test dataset to see how well the model performs on new, unfamiliar material.
 This approach helps prevent the model from becoming too focused on the training data and ensures it can make accurate judgments in practical settings.
 By analyzing the model's performance on the test dataset, the model can identify and address any problems, like errors due to a lack of information or an overly narrow focus.
 This evaluation helps to improve the model's accuracy and robustness before deployment in a real-world setting.
-Figure 15 depicts a dictionary of domain keywords is provided to verify the context of responses.
+Figure 16 depicts a dictionary of domain keywords is provided to verify the context of responses.
 So, work done implemented a data splitting methodology that involved importing essential libraries and reading the dataset images, which were then resized to a predetermined size.
 The Scikit-Learn library was utilized to divide the dataset into distinct training and testing subsets.
 In addition, we employed one-hot encoding techniques to represent the categorical data.
 The resulting code produced accurate and efficient data splitting, which was a critical aspect of work done.

-4. Training an Artificial Neural Network
+5. Training an Artificial Neural Network